KindlemanHQ/squirrel/readme.md

 ![Squirrel Screenshot](assets/images/screenshot.png)

 ## Credits
-This is buit by the good Kindlefolk.
-You can [contact us for help, support, coffee or a whole new site.](mailto:will@kindleman.com.au).
+This is built by the good Kindlefolk.
+You can [contact us for help, support, coffee or a whole new site.](https://www.kindleman.com.au/contact/).